Board of Governors 2018-2019

 Warren Jestin, MA, PhD

 Warren Jestin retired from Scotiabank in 2016 after nearly three decades as Chief Economist.
 He also has worked at the Bank of Canada and taught at a number of Canadian Universities.
 Warren is an advisor and public speaker on domestic and global economic issues and is Economist in Residence at the University of Guelph’s College of Business & Economics.
 He is Chair of the Central LHIN’s Board of Directors, sits on the board of the Vineland Research & Innovation Centre, is a Senior Fellow at the C.D.
 Howe Institute and is past Chair of the Markham Stouffville Hospital Board of Directors.
 Warren also has been involved with policy committees of the Canadian Foundation for Economic Education, the Learning Partnership, the Canadian and Ontario Chambers of Commerce and the Toronto Board of Trade.
 He holds a PH.D. from the University of Toronto and an Honorary Doctorate from the University of Guelph.
 In 2016, Warren received the CFPDP’s King Clancy Award in recognition of his support for physically disabled persons.
-Dr. Jestin joined Seneca’s Board of Governors on September 1, 2014 and is currently serving as Vice-Chair.
+Dr. Jestin joined Seneca’s Board of Governors on Sept.
+1, 2014.

 Mark Solomon, BA, BA Hons, MA